anuket-project/anuket-specifications/doc/ref_model/chapters/chapter08.rst

 Characteristics of a Federated Cloud
 ------------------------------------

-In this section we will further explore the characteristics of the federated cloud architecture, and architecture building blocks that constitute the federated cloud.
+In this section, we will further explore the characteristics of the federated cloud architecture, and architecture building blocks that constitute the federated cloud.
 For example, :numref:`Example Hybrid Multi-Cloud Component Cloud` shows a Telco Cloud that consists of 4 sub-clouds: Private on premise, Cloud Vendor provided on premise, Private outsourced (Commercial Cloud Provider such as a Hyperscaler Cloud Provider (HCP), and Public outsourced (see diagram below).
 Such an implementation of a Telco Cloud allows for mix'n'match of price points, flexibility in market positioning and time to market, capacity with the objective of attaining near "unlimited" capacity, scaling within a sub-cloud or through bursting across sub-clouds, access to "local" capacity near user base, and access to specialised services.

 .. figure:: ../figures/RM-Ch08-HMC-Image-1.png
    :name: Example Hybrid Multi-Cloud Component Cloud